Philosophy

 December 02, 2010

-In the introductory article on the Occult Universe we establish the the basic model of Chinese thought which Confucius inherited.
-His contribution was to imbue this primtive but complex system with a moral value.
-For Confucius was an innovative conservative.
-While upholding all the ceremonial rituals of the existing cultural model, he gave them a moral significance […]
+In the introductory article on the Occult Universe, we establish the basic model of Chinese thought that Confucius inherited.
+His contribution was to imbue this primitive but complex system with moral value.
+Confucius was an innovative conservative.
+While upholding the ceremonial rituals of the existing cultural model, he gave them a moral significance of his […]

 Read more